csbun/blog/source/_posts/2020/11-28-zhagana.md

 Bingo!
 Google Maps did a great job in the two different browser with almost the same behavior.
 The only different are font weight and also the navigate route weight.

 <img alt="Maps diff" src="https://raw.githubusercontent.com/csbun/zhagana/master/resources/map-diff.png" width="300px" />

+All source code can be found in [Github](https://github.com/csbun/zhagana).

 ## Postscript